 Children’s Storytelling Guild

-SAM’s Children’s Storytelling Guild meets the fourth Thursday of each month.
-We share stories and receive feedback from the group.
+SAM’s Children’s Storytelling Guild meets monthly to share stories and receive feedback from the group.
 Anyone interested in telling stories to children is welcome to participate.
-If you are interested in attending, please contact Pam Schweitzer for location at firstname.lastname@example.org.
+If you are interested in attending, please contact Pam Schweitzer for location at email@example.com.

 Salt of the Earth Storytelling Circle